2019 European Parliament election in the United Kingdom: Candidates

 The Liberal Democrats announced their selected candidates for England and Wales on 17 April 2019 following a membership vote.
 The party's sole incumbent MEP, Catherine Bearder, was re-selected as its lead candidate for South East England, while former MEPs Chris Davies, Fiona Hall, Bill Newton Dunn and Phil Bennion were selected as lead candidates for their respective regions.
 Other candidates included in London the entrepreneur Dinesh Dhamija and the former leader of the People's Alliance of Tower Hamlets, Rabina Khan, and former MPs Martin Horwood and Stephen Williams in the South West.
 The party also stood a full slate in Scotland.

 Change UK said it had had 3,700 applicants to be candidates, including former MPs from both the Labour Party and the Conservative Party.
-Their candidates included writer Rachel Johnson (sister of Conservative MP Boris Johnson and formerly of the Liberal Democrats), former BBC journalist Gavin Esler, former Conservative MPs Stephen Dorrell and Neil Carmichael, former Labour MEP Carole Tongue, former Labour MPs Roger Casale and Jon Owen Jones, former Liberal Democrat MEP Diana Wallis, and former deputy Prime Minister of Poland Jacek Rostowski.
+Its candidates included writer Rachel Johnson (sister of Conservative MP Boris Johnson and formerly of the Liberal Democrats), former BBC journalist Gavin Esler, former Conservative MPs Stephen Dorrell and Neil Carmichael, former Labour MEP Carole Tongue, former Labour MPs Roger Casale and Jon Owen Jones, former Liberal Democrat MEP Diana Wallis, and former deputy Prime Minister of Poland Jacek Rostowski.
 It stood 70 candidates (all of Great Britain, but not Northern Ireland).
 Two of its candidates subsequently withdrew from the ballot due to reports that they had made misogynistic and racist remarks.

 Jill Evans, Plaid Cymru's sole MEP, stood as the party's lead candidate as part of a full slate for the Wales constituency.

 The Women's Equality Party stood in the London constituency, with the party's co-founder Catherine Mayer as the lead candidate.

 Far-right activist Tommy Robinson stood as an independent for the North West England constituency.

 Further parties and independent candidates also stood, including the English Democrats and the Yorkshire Party.

 Nine candidates, seven in London and two in South West England, were part of the new Climate Emergency Independents group.
 They took part in and were inspired by the Extinction Rebellion protests.
 However, as they were not a registered political party, they were all listed as separate independents on the ballot paper.